madelinecodes/Average-Site-Color/README.md

 # Average Site Color

 Have you ever been curious about the average color of a website?

-Defined here as the weighted average RGB value of any image found.
+Average color is defined here as the weighted average RGB value of any image found.

 A Node.js server uses a Python subprocess to crawl and scan the given URL.

 The actions and animations on the front are vanilla JS.

 This is deployed via Glitch @ https://average-site-color.glitch.me/